otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-01-github-venv-python-programming-principles.md

 ### Task 1

-In the `task-01.py` file, write a function called `calculateGrade(marks)` that takes a list of integers and returns:
+In the `task-01.py` file, write a function called `calculateGrade(marks)` that takes a list and returns:

 - The average mark
 - The letter grade (A: 90-100, B: 80-89, C: 70-79, D: 60-69, F: 0-59)